Issou Sakura Colors Wakasa Lacquer Chopsticks 21cm/8.2in or 23cm/9in

 These chopsticks are easy to hold and pick up food.
 It is recommended not only for daily use, but also for entertaining guests and as a gift.

-It comes in two colors, blue and red, each in a different size.
+It comes in two colors, blue or pink, each in a different size.
 Please choose the one that best fits your hand size.

 - Quantity: 1